pirelaurent/p5_animationFramework/chapters/chap0-Literals.md

    extendProperties(this,someLiteral)
  }
 }
-// give a literal inline at instanciation time var myObject = new MyClass(
+// give a literal inline at instantiation time var myObject = new MyClass(
   {
       name: "some graphic",